 It is not easy to find the right way to capture frontier market growth.
 With only a few exceptions, frontier market companies do not normally trade on major U.S. exchanges.
 And most frontier funds are private due to the high costs of following these markets.

-Vietnam (VNM) is the only frontier market with a country ETF, and even then you must weigh its tremendous opportunities offered by its industrious, dynamic, fast-growing middle class against poor fiscal policies and the dead hand of its government.
+Vietnam (VNM) is the only frontier market with a country ETF, and even then you must weigh the tremendous opportunities offered by its industrious, dynamic, fast-growing middle class against poor fiscal policies and the dead hand of its government.

 These markets are not for the faint-hearted, but adding even a little exposure could add some high-reward punch to your portfolio.